queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 Exceptions to the rules are often minor.
 For instance, many operatives don’t have proficiency with shotguns, but every soldier does because of a class trait.
 That trait creates a minor exception in the game.
 Other examples of rule-breaking are more conspicuous.
 For instance, an operative can’t normally fly, but some spells and armor mods make that possible.
-Biotics and tech accounts for most of the major exceptions to the rules.
+Biotics and tech account for most of the major exceptions to the rules.

 ### Round Down
 There’s one more general rule you need to know at the outset.
 Whenever you divide a number in the game, round down if you